-For most Vietnamese going to an international branded eatery like McDonald’s is an aspirational experience.
-The average salary in Vietnam is US$150, the Big Mac costs US$2.82 and the value meal is US$3.99.
-So for many this is a special treat to bring the family to a place like this.
+For most Vietnamese going to an international branded eatery like McDonald’s is an aspirational experience, the ability to eat at a McDonald’s or KFC is a status symbol.
+The average monthly salary in Vietnam is US$150, the Big Mac costs US$2.82 and the value meal is US$3.99.
 Last year Vietnam relaxed its investment restrictions, since then it has seen big brands like Burger King and Starbucks come into Vietnam.